-Many subjects are taught on this site, although subjects requiring specialist facilities are delivered at the main site (Art, Music, Performing Arts, Practical Science lessons).
+Many subjects are taught at our dedicated Sixth Form centre which is a separate site to the main school, although some subjects requiring specialist facilities are delivered at the main site (Art, Music, Performing Arts, Practical Science lessons).
 Each subject is allocated 5 hours of teaching per week.
-Students are expected to complete 5 hours of independent study per subject per week.
+Students are also expected to complete 5 hours of independent study per subject per week.
 Private study periods are spent in a designated area with PCs, the main Library or an available teaching room.